celestiaorg/celestia-zkevm-hl-testnet/crates/ev-prover/TEE.md

 This guide covers deploying and testing the Celestia zkEVM prover with Trusted Execution Environment (TEE) support using Phala Network.

+## Security: Critical
+For development purposes, the circuit does not yet fully constrain the execution environment.
+The following TEE measurements need to be asserted in the circuit:

+- `os_image_hash` - Hash of the operating system image
+- `mr_system` - Measurement register for system components
+- `mr_aggregated` - Aggregated measurement register
+- `mrtd` - Measurement register for TDX domains
+- `rtmr0-3` - Runtime Measurement Registers (0 through 3)
+- `compose_hash` - Hash of the compose configuration

+These constraints will ensure that proofs can only be generated from authorized TEE environments with verified configurations.

+> **⚠️ WARNING: Without these additional constraints the TEE circuit is NOT SAFE TO USE IN PRODUCTION!**

 ## Overview

 The TEE integration provides hardware-based security guarantees for the zkEVM prover.
 This guide includes: